LivHed/mgt-map/README.md

 #### Validation of code
 * I used [this website](https://validator.w3.org/#validate_by_input) to validate my HTML by direct input.
 * I used [this website](https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_input) to validate my CSS by direct input.
-* I used ... to validate my Javascript code.
+* I used [JS Hint](https://jshint.com/) to check my Javascript code for errors and potential problems.

 #### The responsive parts of the website
-* * The webpage is responsive since I´m using Bootstrap 4 and works good on smaller devices too.
+* The webpage is responsive since I´m using Bootstrap 4 and it works good on smaller devices too.
+The dropdown menu, the radiobuttons, the map and resultlist is placed inside of responsive columns.
-* The search fields
-* The map
-* The result list
+* The title of the page is inside of a navbar, which is responsive by default.
-* The Clear button
+* The Clear button responds when it´s clicked and clear the results.

 #### Testing process scenarios
-1. **Click the Clear button**
+1. **Zoom in on cities wheen choosing a city in the dropdown menu**
 *
 * (look at my first projects testing processes for inspo)

-2. **Choose a city from the list in the search field**
+2. **Click on each radiobutton for every city**
 *
 *

-3. **Choose a word from the list in the other search field**
+3. **Click on the markers shown on the screen to see the info window **
 *
 *

-4. **Zoom in on specific places where the markers are placed**
+4. **Click the Clear button**
 *
 *